UA-ResearchComputing-HPC/hpc-documentation/docs/software/containers/building_containers/index.md

 !!! tip
     For detailed information on Apptainer recipes, see [Apptainer's official documentation](https://apptainer.org/docs/user/main/cli/apptainer_build.html).

 Apptainer Build is a tool that allows you to create containers.
 With Apptainer Build, you can package your application and its dependencies into a single unit, making it easier to deploy and share across different computing environments.
-Two useful options are to build your container by bootstraping off a container hosted locally on HPC or bootstrapping off an existing container hosted on Dockerhub.
+Two useful options are to build your container by bootstrapping off a container hosted locally on HPC or bootstrapping off an existing container hosted on Dockerhub.
 We'll cover both cases below.

 ## Bootstrapping off a Local Image